michael-kitchin/CarND-LaneLines-P1-Project/README.md

 ### 3. Potential Shortcomings

-This approach is optimized for the supplied example videos, suggesting the following limitations:
+This capability is optimized for the supplied example videos, suggesting the following limitations:
 * Front-facing camera
 * Centrally-placed
 * Minimal occlusion and fouling